CSV is the only file type that can be uploaded to the Keatext text analytics platform.

 Selecting fields for analysis

 Perhaps the most important aspect of uploading data for text mining is identifying long form textual comment or feedback fields and check-marking them.
-In your original dataset, you can see which fields contain comment data that came directly from the customer - check those fields.
+In your original dataset, you can see which fields contain comment data that came directly from the respondent - check those fields, and only those fields!

 Keep in mind that you need to select at least one text field to be analyzed.